formkit/docs-content/essentials/configuration.md

 ## What are node options?

-When creating one of these "mini applications" that we call core nodes some options can be passed in.
-Except in extremely advanced use cases, you wont be creating your own core nodes — this is normally done for you by the `<FormKit>` component.
+When creating one of these "mini applications" that we call core nodes, some options can be passed in.
+Except in extremely advanced use cases, you won't be creating your own core nodes — this is normally done for you by the `<FormKit>` component.
 However, it can be useful to define some of the node options globally.
 This is done with the `@formkit/vue` plugin — 💡 **core node options are the same as the `@formkit/vue` plugin options**.

-For example in a typical FormKit Vue registration we use `defaultConfig` which is just a function that returns core node options:
+For example, in a typical FormKit Vue registration, we use `defaultConfig` which is just a function that returns core node options:

 <client-only>